 To perform manipulation tasks, the robot interacts with its environment through contact points, such as applying forces and moments on objects.
 By controlling the position and velocity of these points, as well as the forces acting on them, the robot performs the desired tasks.
-In complicated and uncertain environments, end-effector motion may be subject to online modifications in order to accommodate unexpected events or to respond to sensor inputs.
-When controlling the interaction between manipulator and environment, the desired task is often specified in the Operational Space and requires precise control of the end-effector motion.
-Joint Space Control schemes are not suitable in these situations.
-Thus programming of service and manipulation tasks is most conveniently accomplished by directly specifying data at the contact points, rather than specifying the joint positions and velocities required to achieve them [1].
+Furthermore, in complicated and uncertain environments, end-effector motion may be subject to online modifications in order to accommodate unexpected events or to respond to sensor inputs.
+Thus programming of service and manipulation tasks is most conveniently accomplished by directly specifying data at the contact points (using operational space control), rather than specifying the joint positions and velocities required to achieve them (using joint space control) [1].

-To apply service tasks, many approaches have been used: different works have been carried out in the area of teleoperation, by controlling a robotic system to perform tasks at a distance using a multi-modal human-system interface which provides sensory feedback to the operator and allows him to interact with the remote environment by mapping his actions.
+Many approaches have been used to apply service tasks: several works have been carried out in the area of teleoperation, by controlling a robotic system to perform tasks at a distance using a multi-modal human-system interface which provides sensory feedback to the operator and allows him to interact with the remote environment by mapping his actions.
 It was applied to bi-manual manipulation and walking [2], haptic interface for mobile teleoperators [3] and recently on a teleoperation system with haptic device for micro-manipulation [4].